town-hall-pinball/project-alpha-1/README.md

 [web console](https://www.youtube.com/watch?v=--j8BTRcH3A)
 in action.

-The web service can be enabled or disable in the service menu under ``Utilities -> Server``
+The web service can be enabled or disabled in the service menu under ``Utilities -> Server``

 ## Ruleset